 The lifespan of your new smile depends on various factors, such as if you choose a fixed bridge or implant bridge.
 The traditional method lasts for an average of 5-15 years, while an implant-supported restoration can thrive for decades.
 You can ensure your new smile lasts for many years by committing to your oral hygiene at home and visiting your dentist regularly.
 It’s best to avoid anything that may damage your new teeth, like using them as tools or chewing on inedible objects.

 There isn’t a flat fee for a bridge because every smile is unique.
 Your dentist considers several things when creating your personalized estimate, such as the number of teeth you’re treating and the type of restoration.
 You can also expect any prep-work to be included in the estimate.
 Your dental team will take the time to explain everything during your bridge consultation, including your payment options.
-Our office accepts multiple payment methods to keep a complete smile within everyone’s budget, including third-party financing.
+Our dental office accepts multiple payment methods to keep a complete smile within everyone’s budget, including third-party financing.

 Each policy differs, but most dental insurance plans offer some coverage to replace lost teeth.
 Although you can’t expect them to cover the entire cost, you can use your benefits to offset the amount you pay out-of-pocket.
 After reaching your annual deductible, you have access to your yearly allowance to keep a complete smile affordable.
 A member of our team will work on your behalf to maximize your dental coverage.